 By showing clients that you’re willing to work with them and create a mutually respectful relationship, you are more likely to be remembered as someone who’s easy to work with and has a human touch the next time they need to book training.

 7. Decide how many hours you want to work

 When you run your own training business, there’s always something to do, whether it’s preparing training materials, marketing, accounts, admin, social media or actually delivering training.
 It’s so easy to burnout, which is why you should sit down regularly and review where you’re spending your time and how many hours you really want to work compared with how many hours you’re actually working.

-If you’re working round the clock and everyone says yes to your quotes, you might want to consider putting up your prices up.
-You may hear ‘no’ to a few quotes but even if you work less hours for the same amount of money, it can help you maintain that precious work/life balance.
+If you’re working round the clock and everyone says yes to your quotes, you might want to consider putting up your prices.
+You may hear ‘no’ to a few quotes but even if you work fewer hours for the same amount of money, it can help you maintain that precious work/life balance.

-So, these are seven expert secrets that have made a difference to the success of my training business.
+So, these are seven expert secrets that have made a difference in the success of my training business.
 Are you doing these things?
 Which one do you think could have the biggest impact?
-I’d love to hear your thoughts in the Comments below.
+I’d love to hear your thoughts in the comments below.